- The award for the best super fund, according to…

 |SuperRatings – median returns for balanced investment option|

-Source: SuperRatings.
-Visit the website for more information on the different indices.
+Source: SuperRatings, plus adapted by Trish Power to include 22-year average annual return.
+Visit the SuperRatings website for more information on the different indices.

 SuperRatings –Top 10 ‘balanced’ super funds over 5 years

-All results are net of fees and tax and are for the 5 years ended 30 June 2012.
-Past performance is not a reliable indicator of future performance.
-Source: SuperRatings
+Table note: All results are net of fees and tax and are for the 5 years ended 30 June 2014.
+Past performance is not a reliable indicator

 Note: If you have actively chosen an investment option, then your super money may not be in a balanced investment option.
 You will need to do a little more research to uncover the performance data for super funds that have invested in a similar asset allocation to yourself.